 Manage your grant

-In the following months following a submission, the grant application will be evaluated by the funding agency.
-If required, this is a good time to obtain ethics approval for the research project.
+In the months following submission, your grant application will be evaluated by the relevant funding agency.
+If required, this is a good time to obtain ethics approval for your research project.

 Notification of grant